canonical/packer-maas/windows/README.md

 #### PKEY

 User supplied Microsoft Windows Product Key.
-When usimg KMS, you can obtain the activation keys from the link below:
+When using KMS, you can obtain the activation keys from the link below:

 * [KMS Client Activation and Product Keys](https://learn.microsoft.com/en-us/windows-server/get-started/kms-client-activation-keys)